jupyter-widgets/ipywidgets/docs/source/embedding.md

  - sphinx documentation
  - html-converted notebooks on nbviewer

-## RequireJS
+Here, we discuss embedding widgets using the custom widget manager in the `@jupyter-widgets/html-manager` npm package.
+Two embedders are provided:

-This page talks about embedding widgets using the custom widget manager in the `@jupyter-widgets/html-manager` npm package.
-This can be done in two basic ways:
+1. A basic embedder that only embeds standard controls, but can be used on any web page

-1.
+2. An embedder that uses RequireJS, and can embed standard and custom widgets.

 ## Embedding Widgets in HTML Web Pages